Klaviyo vs Mailchimp: Which Is Better for Ecommerce in 2026?

 Winner: Klaviyo—more advanced, compliant, and automation-ready SMS marketing.

 Klaviyo’s reporting centers on revenue attribution.
-Each campaign and flow shows sales impact, order count, per-message ROI.
+Each campaign and flow shows sales impact, order count, and ROI (per-message).
 Dashboards are customizable—filter by channel (email, SMS, push) or predictive metrics like CLV and churn.

 Flow analytics visualize entire sequences with conversion rates at every step.
-For ecommerce teams, it means you can turn data into clear visibility about which automations are profitable and driving customer engagement.
+For ecommerce teams, it means you can turn data into clear visibility about which automations are profitable and which ones are driving customer engagement, open rates even.

 Mailchimp’s reporting suite is broader but not as detailed.
 Comparative Reports (Standard and up) let you look at multiple campaigns across 18 months to track campaign performance.
 Ecommerce dashboards show total revenue, customer value, and product performance.

-The visuals look good in presentations and integrate well with Google Analytics, but Mailchimp doesn’t give you per-email revenue attribution inside automations, so deeper ROI tracking’s harder to trace.
+The visuals look good in presentations and integrate well with Google Analytics, but Mailchimp doesn’t give you per-email revenue attribution inside automations, so deeper ROI tracking is harder to trace.

 Feature